Magical Highlights of Peru 15 Days/ 14 Nights

 Downhill Mountain bike Cusco to Santa Maria

 Your adventure begins with the pick-up around 7:00 am.
 The bus takes the road through the stunning Sacred Valley of the Incas and drops you off at 4316 m (14,160 ft) altitude — the highest point of the trail, called Abra Malaga.
 Here, you will be transferred to your mountain bikes (we provide you with a helmet, gloves, and protective pads).
 Your guide will give you an overview of what’s to follow… and your adventure begins!
-Freewheeling down through the smooth but challenging roads and different landscapes, you won’t be able to catch your breath until you reach the first stop in Alfamayo-San Luis, a three-hour ride from the starting point.
+As you freewheel down the smooth but challenging roads and through different landscapes, you won’t be able to catch your breath until you reach the first stop in Alfamayo-San Luis, a three-hour ride from the starting point.
 There, you will enjoy your lunch with a panoramic view.
 Before you head off again, you’ll have time to freshen up and apply a dab of insect repellent.
 Then you will ride along a hilly path to the recently discovered archaeological site of Huamanmarca.
-Your tour guide will provide you with the historical background of the site before you carry on with your descent to 1,500 m (4,921 ft), where the edge of the jungle meets the small, but charming, town of Santa Maria.
+Your tour guide will provide you with the historical background of the site before you carry on with your descent to 1,500 m (4,921 ft), where the edge of the Jungle meets the small but charming town of Santa Maria.
 Here, you can purchase a snack or a nice, cold beer to enjoy while you rest your legs before being served a traditional Peruvian dinner.
 You will spend the night in a family-run hostel.

 Optional activity: Rafting after arriving at Santa Maria:

 RAFTING.
 Duration: approx. 2 hours.
-Price: US$ 50 per person.
+Price: US$50 per person.

 Meals: Breakfast, Lunch, Dinner